bcgov/mobile-developer-guide/docs/app_management.md

-# Managing Your App
+# Managing your app

-Please provide the Developer Experience Team with the names and email addresses of who will:
+Provide the Developer Experience Team with the names and email addresses of who will:

 * Administer the app
-* Developer the app
+* Develop the app
 * Respond to user reviews

-We will use this information to setup your team members on the app stores.
+We'll use this information to setup your team members on the app stores.

-## Managing User Access To App Store Connect
+## Managing user access to App Store Connect

 [App Store Connect](https://appstoreconnect.apple.com/login) is the platform that allows teams to manage their apps on the Apple App Store.
 By assigning roles to users, you control who has access to do certain functions.
 Roles available to app team members are:

-* App Manager
-* Customer Support
-* Developer
-* Marketing
-* Sales

-A person may have more than one role.
-For example, a user may have both the App Manager and Customer Support roles.
-Please consult Apple's [Program Roles](https://developer.apple.com/support/roles/) documentation for the functions available to each role.
-The following sections describe the purpose of each role.

 ### App Manager Role